This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Magnesium

-Magnesium plays a vital role in producing energy, assisting in cell communication, synthesizing molecules, and helping children build strong bones.
+Magnesium is vital in producing energy, assisting in cell communication, synthesizing molecules, and helping children build strong bones.
 Most people are low in magnesium, but research suggests that people with cerebral palsy are often more at risk for having low magnesium levels.

 Vitamin C